 MCKGaston

 Originally from San Antonio, Texas, I grew up enjoying superb Tex-Mex food, hot summers, brisk winters, and a good amount of pleasant chaparral plants.
 I have always liked plants: their growth, their diversity, their uses, and their interactions with other plants and animals.
 Plants were a key part of my childhood from birthday parties at the San Antonio Botanical Garden to growing plants in my backyard.
 My interest sparked from my grandparents in Houston, whose lush, subtropical garden captivated my youthful mind.
+My passion and love of plants flourished when I attended a summer camp at the SABG in 3rd grade.
+On the final day of this week long summer camp, we were all gifted a small cactus grown from seed.
+The cactus (of the genus Ferocactus) has long fish-hook spines, and I like to tell people that this plant is the one that got me hooked. <pun>

 Sitting outside after school.
 From Left to Right: Matthew Gaston, Katherine Gaston, Meaghan Flanagan, TJ Flanagan.